Turkish Language and Literature Program Course Descriptions First Year

 Second Year - Third Semester

-TDE-235 Ottoman Turkish IIIAnalysis of literary and historical texts written in Ottoman Turkish during the pre-Republic period.
+TDE-235 Ottoman Turkish III (Certified Course)Analysis of literary and historical texts written in Ottoman Turkish during the pre-Republic period.

 OSD (Common Elective Courses)Common Elective Courses cover various disciplines offered to all students of Çağ University in common.